Kollezhskiy Asessor

 Considered one of the most influential Ukrainian groups in its prime along with Rabbota Ho, Kollezhskiy Asessor produced several albums during the late 80s through the 90s.
 Their album Koll.
-As. (Колл. Ас.)
-Alexander Kushnir's 100 Tapes of Soviet Rock.
+As. (Колл. Ас.) was listed on Alexander Kushnir's 100 Tapes of Soviet Rock.
 Their final major album, Sex Bomben Auf Engelland, released in 2001.

 Their records were distributed by Koka Records in Poland and Tatyana Yezhova's samizdat label Guchnomovets.